lowlighter/libs/testing/README.md

 - Automatically detect which runtimes are available and skip tests accordingly for a streamlined development experience.
 - Automatically install dependencies using `deno info` and the correct package manager for each runtime.
 - The permissions for deno test are defaulted to `"none"` rather than `"inherit"`.
+- Syntax highlighting in test names for better readability.

 > [!WARNING]
 > Although this library is designed for cross-platform testing, it must be run through Deno.